teejaydub/grids/README.md

 mathematical values are significant, constraints convert the symbol values to numbers as needed.

-A `Location` is a tuple of coordinates, indexed from 0.
+A **location** (not defined as a class) is a tuple of coordinates, indexed from 0.
 For two-dimensional grids, the order is row-major, so the first coordinate is the row, and the second is the column.

-A `Placement` is a pair of a `Location` with a symbol.
+A `Region` is a list of locations.

+A `Placements` class lists all grid cells in the puzzle and the symbols that can be placed in each.
+Each cell contains a list of possible symbols.
+If a cell contains the single symbol `*`, it can contain any symbol in the puzzle (convenient in cases where we don't yet know what symbols the puzzle can use).
+Otherwise, a cell with one symbol is fully-determined, and a cell with multiple symbols could have multiple possible symbols at the current stage of analysis; these correspond to "pencil marks" in traditional solving techniques.

-A `GridPuzzle` class instance holds all the pieces of the initial state, as well as the following additional data while the puzzle is being solved:
+A `Puzzle` class instance holds all the pieces of the initial state, as well as the following additional data while the puzzle is being solved:

-* The **current placements** of symbols in the grid, as an array of rows, each of which is an array of columns, each of which is an array of symbols that are known to be possible for the corresponding grid square.
-  This represents the symbols placements that are currently known to be inferrable from the puzzle's initial state.
-Squares with multiple symbols listed can have multiple placements (at the current stage of analysis).
-  These correspond to "pencil marks" in traditional solving techniques.
-  Squares with `*` could have any possible symbol.
+* The **current solution**, as a `Placements` instance.
 * The **current constraint set**.
-The initial constraints may be analyzable to derive further constraints.
+The initial constraints may be analyzable to derive further constraints, which may replace or augment the initial ones.
 * The **search tree** of puzzle state nodes that are being explored under this one.
-These are stored as a map from a `Placement` to a resulting `GridPuzzle`.

 All constraints are child classes of the `Constraint` class.
-Constraints have the following key methods:

-`ModifyPuzzle` - Modify aspects of the puzzle, like the size or symbol set.

-`GenerateConstraints(gridPuzzle)` - Look at the current list of constraints and placements, and return a tuple of the additional constraints that can be inferred, and constraints that can be deleted.

-`EliminatePlacements(gridPuzzle)` - Remove symbols from grid squares as possible.
+Constraints have one main method, `apply()`.
+This can modify aspects of the puzzle, like the dimensions or symbol set.
+It can also modify the solution.
+It returns a list of constraints to replace itself with; if the return value is a list containing only itself, it will be kept as is.
+If the old constraint is not within the list of returned constraints, it is removed from the list.

+Constraints should not modify themselves during `apply()`; rather, they should create new constraint instances with modified data and return those.

+This method ensures helps in tracking the solving process, knowing when there's nothing left to be done, and in constructing and managing search trees.

 ## Heuristic choices

-Search tree generation is done in increasing order of the number of possible placements per square, e.g.,  the entire tree (all leaf nodes) is expanded for each square with two possible placements, then the entire tree is expanded for each square with three possible placements, etc.  This is intended to keep the tree as small as possible.
+Brute-force search tree generation is done in increasing order of the number of possible placements per square, e.g.,  the entire tree (all leaf nodes) is expanded for each square with two possible placements, then the entire tree is expanded for each square with three possible placements, etc.  This is intended to keep the tree as small as possible.

 ## Constraint classes